DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/docs/challenge-ideas.md

-This issue serves only to document themes to use when developing new challenges
+This page serves only to document themes/ideas to use when developing new challenges

 - [ ] Crypto protocol to encrypt http traffic, like a self made HTTPS.
 Use a browser frame, and show a self contained custom webpage in the challenge